| Y |

 - the other Oscar-nominated segments in

-which other elements come to life (a roasted bird, skeletons, pastries,
+which other elements came to life (a roasted bird, skeletons, pastries,

-gargoyles, wall decor, and an amusing sequence in which pastries attempt
+gargoyles, wall decor, and an amusing sequence in which pastries attempted

 to force themselves into Watson's mouth)